This Changed How We Live at 8,150 Feet

 And everything changed.

-Built from ultra high molecular weight polyethylene, this sled is designed for extreme environments.
-It stays flexible in brutal cold and absorbs impact from rocks, ice, and heavy loads without cracking.
+Built from ultra-high molecular weight polyethylene, this sled is made for environments like this.
+It stays flexible in extreme cold and absorbs impact from rocks, ice, and heavy loads without cracking.

-But the real difference isn’t in the specs — it’s in what it allows us to do.
+But the real difference isn’t just in the build—it’s in the outcome.

 For the first time, we could move everything we needed in one trip.